Most ABS MOC exams are given in a computer-based format through Pearson VUE testing services. Please see below for what to expect.

 Scheduling Your Exam

-Once your exam registration has been processed, the ABS will mail you an exam admission authorization letter.
+Once your exam registration has been approved, an exam admission authorization letter will be posted on your exam registration page within 24-48 hours.

 Upon receiving this letter, you will schedule your exam directly with Pearson VUE by calling 1-800-507-7744 Monday to Friday, 7 a.m. to 7 p.m.
 CT, or visiting www.vue.com/abs.